 But I cannot help it.

-I recently spent ten whirlwind weeks in Saigon (a/k/a Ho Chi Minh City or HCM) and, based on that, I am willing to venture forth with my impressions.
+I recently spent ten whirlwind weeks in Vietnam, mostly in Saigon (a/k/a Ho Chi Minh City or HCM) and, based on that, I am willing to venture forth with my impressions.
 While in HCM, I met with countless lawyers and foreign businesspeople and I talked endlessly with every cab driver, concierge, waiter, etc., I encountered.
 I also read a score of local magazines and newspapers.
 Interestingly, I have gotten more e-mails from more readers asking me to write on Vietnam than on any other issue since starting this blog.
-Worth Magazine link no longer exits] even interviewed me on my trip.
-There is obviously huge interest in Vietnam out there, so here goes.
+Worth Magazine [link no longer exits] even interviewed me on my trip.
+There is obviously huge interest in Vietnam, so here goes.

 2. The food is incredible.
 Incredible.
-And cheap.
-Really cheap.
+And really cheap.

 Excellent Pho at Pho24.
 It’s part of a chain owned by Nam An Group, which owns and operates a number of other Vietnamese restaurants.
 Pho24 has countless locations in Hanoi and Saigon and one in the Philippines as well.
 Seems it would do well in the United States too.
 I got the meal-sized vegetarian Pho (is it really Pho without meat?) for $1.50.
 That’s right, $1.50.
 It was excellent.